General Ordinance 9, 2024 Sec. 2-65 Human Relations

 f.
 Responsibilities.

-(1) Study the relationship between persons of various races, sexes, creeds, abilities and nationalities within the City and to advise and assist the various City departments in matters involving relationships between such groups to the end that prejudice, intolerance, bigotry, and discrimination will be eliminated in Terre Haute;
+(1) Collect, study, and analyze data relating to the experiences of persons of various races, sexes, creeds, abilities and nationalities within the City in order to advise and assist various City departments in developing evidence-based initiatives and solutions that promote accessibility, equity, opportunity, and belonging;

-(4) Institute and conduct educational and other programs intended to promote the equal rights and opportunities of all persons;
+(4) Institute and conduct community educational programs and activities intended to celebrate culture and heritage, and promote accessibility, equity, opportunity, and belonging for all persons;

-(5) Solicit the cooperation of the various racial, ethnic, disability, women’s rights, and religious groups within the community in order to improve the quality of communications and understanding within the community; and
+(5) Solicit the cooperation of the various racial, ethnic, disability, women’s rights, veteran, and religious groups within the community to promote accessibility, equity, opportunity, and belonging as a means of improving the quality of communications and understanding within the community; and